Project-MONAI/tutorials/auto3dseg/docs/bundle.md

         └── validate.py
 ```

-In order to run model training of several bundle algorithms in parallel, users can manually utilize the following bash commands inside bundle folder to launch model training within different computing environments (via [Python Fire library](https://github.com/google/python-fire)).
+In order to run model training of several bundle algorithms in parallel, users can manually utilize the following bash commands inside the bundle folder to launch model training within different computing environments (via [Python Fire library](https://github.com/google/python-fire)).
 After model training is accomplished, the model ensemble can be further conducted with existing bundle algorithms.
-All commands (including model training, inference, and validation) are described in **README.md** file of each bundle.
+All commands (including model training, inference, and validation) are described in the **README.md** file of each bundle.

 ```bash
 ## single-gpu training